 I was in college, at Appalachian State University in Boone, North Carolina, and playing with an outfit called Eskimo Sunburn.
 Four of us.
-Ben was our lead singer/rhythm guitar, Dan played lead guitar, I on bass and sang backups, and Evans played drums and sang backups.
+Ben was our lead singer/rhythm guitar, Dan played lead guitar, Evans drums, and I bass.
+Evans and I also sang backups.

 Picture of me around that time, from App State’s college paper.

 The Department of Defense was given our information by another local band that had already been hired to play overseas.

 We auditioned during a live show in the mountains of North Carolina.
 Don’t remember the name of the venue.
 But the perfect posture, manicured hair, pragmatic spectacles, and professional bearing of the DoD’s “talent scout” made her stand out like a sore thumb in that dive bar just off the campus of UNC-Asheville.

 The DoD rep sat through the entire show (from 9pm to 1am!) and then politely introduced herself while we were breaking down our equipment.
 She offered us the gig and we accepted on the spot.

 We’d been notified by our buddies that someone might stop by a show, had already discussed the possibility and agreed that we’d be out of our minds not to jump at this strange opportunity.

 We were picked up in a Greyhound bus.
 And just the four of us rode with our driver all the way to Dover, Delaware.
 The only thing I remember about that trip is how grumpy our driver was.
 He must have had some mishaps along the way, because every time I think of that dude, in the back of my mind, in hear, in a rough-textured, irritated voice, “Spilled my coffee.
 Lost my pen.”